TheGoodlike13/liberty_or_death/README.md

     sudo klist

-It actually lists my ticket, nice.I'll note that if you inspect the guide extremely carefully, there's blocks of text that actually technically tell you how to do everything in detail.
+It actually lists my ticket, nice.
+I'll note that if you inspect the guide extremely carefully, there's blocks of text that actually technically tell you how to do everything in detail.
 And by detail I mean you can't tell that's what they do at a glance, which makes them pretty bad.